michhar/deeplearning-azureml-and-azure-functions/README.md

     func azure functionapp publish dnnfuncapp --build-native-deps
 ```

-Set up environment variables so that the AzureML and correct storage accounts may be accessed.

- Add as a key/value pairs, the following under **Application settings** in the "Application settings" configuration link/tab in the Azure Portal under the published Azure Function App.
+IMPORTANT NOTE:  Don't forget to add as a key/value pairs, when performing deployment to Azure, the environment variables (from above) under **Application settings** in the "Application settings" configuration link/tab in the Azure Portal under the published Azure Function App.

-1. `AZURE_SUB` - the Azure Subscription id
-2. `RESOURCE_GROUP` - the resource group in which AzureML Workspace is found
-3. `WORKSPACE_NAME` - the AzureML Workspace name (create this if it doesn't exist - [with code](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) or [in Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-get-started))
-4. `STORAGE_CONTAINER_NAME_TRAINDATA` - the Blob Storage container name containing the training data (in this sample is was fish images - see [Data setup](#data-setup) above.
-5. `STORAGE_CONTAINER_NAME_MODELS` - the specific Blob Storage container where the output model should go (this could be the same as the `STORAGE_CONTAINER_NAME_TRAINDATA`)
-5. `STORAGE_ACCOUNT_NAME` - the Storage Account name for the training and model blobs
-6. `STORAGE_ACCOUNT_KEY` - the Storage Account access key for the training and model blobs (Note:  these must be in the same Storage Account)

-Read about how to access data in Blob and elsewhere with the AzureML Python SDK [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-access-data).

 ### Test deployment